Norman Grubb: Missionary work and beliefs

 Before C.T.
 Studd's death in 1931 Norman and Pauline returned to England, where they ran the mission from its London headquarters.
 In the book Samuel Rees Howells: A Life of Intercession, Norman explains what happened when C.T.
 Studd died: "When C.T.
 Studd died in 1931 we were in a helpless condition.
 That month we had thirty-five missionaries and we had one pound a week for that month.
 That was all we had!
 People said to us, 'You’d better give up.
 Your founder is dead, the mission is so weak, give up.'
 But we learned, mainly through Rees Howells, to change our whole attitude and the Lord told us not to give up.
 The Lord talked to us about going to the world and we laughed.
 Here we were two missionaries at home, thirty-five starving missionaries on the field and the Lord is speaking to us about going to the world!
 How does anything get done?
 By faith of course!
 Faith is the ability, inspired by the Spirit, to believe something offered to you.
 It isn’t I doing it, it is Him doing it".

 After Studd's death in 1931, it was learned that he had left a letter appointing Grubb as president of the ministry he had founded, World Evangelisation Crusade (W.E.C., WEC International), in place of himself.
 Grubb however thought it would be better to be called secretary instead.
 W.E.C. grew from one mission field with 35 workers to a worldwide mission operating in over 40 fields with thousands of workers from around the world, all living according to the principle that all needs will be supplied by God with no appeals to man.
 The mission continues to this day under the name of Worldwide Evangelization for Christ.

 Writing

 During his time as the General Secretary of WEC, Grubb began writing.
 To begin with he produced tracts and magazines for the mission, and then in 1933 he published a biography of C.T.
 Studd: C. T. Studd: Cricketer & Pioneer.
 After this came a string of other books, including his autobiography Once Caught, No Escape, and the pamphlet The Key to Everything.
-Other books include Continuous Revival, Touching the Invisible, Rees Howells' Intercessor, Modern Viking, Law of Faith, "The Liberating Secret", The Deep Things of God, God Unlimited, Spontaneous You, Who Am I?, and Yes I Am.
+Other books include Continuous Revival, Touching the Invisible, Rees Howells' Intercessor, Law of Faith, Modern Viking, The Liberating Secret, The Deep Things of God, God Unlimited, Spontaneous You, Who Am I?, and Yes I Am.

 Three books of Grubb's letters, including Knight of Faith, Vols.
-1 & 2, and My Dear C.U.M.B.: Norman Grubb's Letters to the Cambridge University Missionary Band 1922-1989, have been published.
+1 & 2, and My Dear C.U.M.B.: Norman Grubb's Letters to the Cambridge University Missionary Band 1922-1989, The Japan Talks, The Meaning of Life, Think on These Things, Old Testament Journeys of Faith...their lives AND our lives, and Hearts Set Free have been published since his death.
+All are listed on www.normangrubb.com.